Fees and funding

 The tuition fee is to be paid as following:

-- - First year students: both instalments need to be paid by 15 July, if studies are to start in August that same year, as it is mandatory in Finland to register as present for the full first year of studies after admission.
-Students are allowed to pay the full tuition fee in one single instalment, too.
+- First year students: the full annual tuition fee is to be be paid by 1 June, if studies are to start in August that same year, as it is mandatory in Finland to register as present for the full first year of enrolment.

-- - Second+ year students: first instalment is to be paid by 1 June, if studies are to continue during the Fall semester.
+- Second+ year students: first instalment is to be paid by 1 June, if studies are to continue during the Autumn semester.
 The instalment for the Spring semester needs to be paid by 30 November.

 Student Union membership fee